hrissan/dtls/README.md

 ### timers goroutine

-Maintains a list of connections with timer set (max size of the queue is equal to # of handshakes).
+Maintains an intrusive heap of connections with timer set (max size of the queue is equal to # of handshakes).
 When timer expires, calls OnTimer function on connection, which might change state and wake up some other goroutine or set timer again.

-We do not want to use complicated data structures, like B-tree or intrusive heap.

-So we have only 2 simple queues for short (50ms) and long (1s) timers, each sorted by expiration time simply because of the push order.

-When we set 5-second timer, we'd set timer deadline to +5s, but add it to the 1s queue.

-Goroutine will wake up and examine timers at the head of both queues.
-If the timer reached deadline, it fires timer, otherwise adds to the queue again, until deadline is reached.

-Then goroutine will select how long it should sleep, set timer and wait on both timer and wake-up struct{} channel.

-If timer is added with deadline less than sleep deadline, wake-up channel is signalled.

-Each connection can be added to both queues, but only once to each one.

-TODO - maybe we need 3 or 4 queues with different timeouts ladder.
+Connection must remember fire time under lock, because timers goroutine can call OnTimer even after timer is removed from heap.

 ## Links to other implementations